Dramatic treatment effects are rare

-This is the twelfth blog in a series of 34 blogs based on a list of ‘Key Concepts’.
+This is the twelfth blog in a series of 36 blogs based on a list of ‘Key Concepts’ developed by an Informed Health Choices project team.
 Each blog will explain one Key Concept that we need to understand to be able to assess treatment claims.

 “Breakthrough”, “Wonder Drug”, “Cure”; it’s time to make sense of these headlines.

 Few treatments are worthy of such dramatic headlines.
 So it’s time we start questioning such claims and thoroughly investigating the research behind the headlines.

 Treatments with dramatic effects are ones where everyone (or nearly everyone) treated experiences a benefit (or harm).
 For instance, astounding results are achieved with morphine for pain relief, insulin for diabetes, adrenaline for severe allergic reactions and blood transfusion for shock.
 In these cases, the benefits of the treatments are obvious, immediate and dramatic: there is little uncertainty that these treatments are effective.

 However, treatments producing large, dramatic effects are rare…

 Most treatments have smaller, more modest effects.
 This is not to say that treatments with modest effects are unimportant.
 But it’s rare that the evidence will be so clear-cut that there’s no room for doubt about whether or not a treatment is effective.
 Instead, it’s more likely that there will be some uncertainty about how well a treatment works, or whether a treatment could do more harm than good.

 Take aspirin for example…